beclamide/3d-graphics-and-web-games/README.md

 >You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

----

-### Installing

-After you've cloned the repo, go into each of the chapter folders and run `npm install`

-The examples use Grunt to build and serve.
-If you haven't already got it installed run `install -g grunt-cli`.

-You can find more information about Grunt [here](https://github.com/gruntjs/grunt-cli).

----

-### Running
-To run the examples, `cd` into the chapter folder and run `grunt serve`